Best Keyboard for Rainbow Six Siege X

 The most used keyboards by Rainbow Six Siege players

-The most popular keyboards are calculated based on 89 professional Rainbow Six Siege players.
+The most popular keyboards are calculated based on 90 professional Rainbow Six Siege players.

 Introduction

-These mechanical boards offer a wide number of advantages over a regular membrane keyboard (click here to see our overall keyboard guide where we go deeper on this) but one of the biggest advantages of going for a mech board if you’re asking us is the fact that you can get one that completely suits your individual needs and preferences.
+These boards offer a wide number of advantages over a regular membrane keyboard (click here to see our overall keyboard guide where we go deeper on this) but one of the biggest advantages of going for an upgraded board if you’re asking us is the fact that you can get one that completely suits your individual needs and preferences.
 With so many options out there, it’s kind of hard to make sense of it all if you’re completely new to this kind of thing, and that’s where we come in to help.

 We’ve been taking a look at what the Rainbow Six Siege professionals are using and we’ve distilled all of that data in this article.
 We’ll show you the most used boards in the professional scene and give you a brief rundown of their features and what makes them special.